yurimarx/automl-heart/README.md

-# integratedml-demo-template
-This is a template for IntegratedML - InterSystems Github repository.

 ## About Health Data Application
 This is an application to get Health Data sample for AutoML and another types of applications

 ## Installation
 Clone/git pull the repo into any local directory

 ```